-Most Samsung washers are equipped with a Bedding cycle intended to wash bulky items like comforters, duvets, pillows, blankets, and sheets.
-These are general guidelines for the washing and care of your bedding.
-You should refer to the care instructions provided by the manufacturer of your comforters, duvets, and pillows for the best results.
+Most Samsung washers and dryers are equipped with a Bedding cycle intended for bulky items like comforters, duvets, pillows, blankets, and sheets.
+We have some general guidelines for washing and drying your bedding, so you have a basic idea of what you should do.
+However, you should also refer to the care instructions provided by the manufacturer of your comforters, duvets, and pillows for the best results.

 Note: Even though your washer may have a Bedding cycle, the material you need to clean may be too delicate for your washing machine.
 Though it's more expensive, you may want to consider having your comforter or duvet dry cleaned.

-When you first unpack your down comforter or duvet it may appear wrinkled and flat.
+When you first unpack your down comforter or duvet, it may appear wrinkled and flat.
 You can restore your bedding by shaking it or fluffing it in your dryer on Wrinkle Prevent.
 If you're using your dryer, add a couple of dryer balls or rings to help fluff the feathers.
-Air it out for a few hours outside on a clothes line or comforter rack, if you have one, before using it for the first time and then every few months thereafter.
+Air it out for a few hours outside on a clothes line or comforter rack before using it for the first time and then every few months thereafter.

-Down and fiber filled pillows - Sorry folks, these are dry clean only.
+Down and fiber filled pillows: These are dry clean only.
 Air out down or fiber pillows for a day or two before you begin using them and then every few months thereafter.
 Take your down and fiber pillows to a reputable dry cleaner.
-Using a pillow cover will protect your pillows and make them stay cleaner longer.
+Using a pillow cover will protect your pillows and make them stay cleaner for longer.
 You can wash the pillow covers in your washing machine.

-Washing your cotton comforter or duvet - Comforters and Duvets need to be washed 2 to 3 times a year.
+Washing your cotton comforter or duvet: Comforters and Duvets need to be washed 2 to 3 times a year.
 Just wash them once each season.
 Wash your comforter or duvet separately regardless of size.
-Use Cool/Cold water (Warm/Hot water may shrink and damage your bedding) and a mild detergent on a Bedding cycle (never use bleach).
+Use cool or cold water (warm or hot water may shrink and damage your bedding) and a mild detergent on a Bedding cycle.
+Never use bleach.
 You may have to rinse it more than once to remove any excess laundry detergent.
-Remove immediately after the cycle and shake it out before drying to prevent wrinkles.
+Remove it immediately after the cycle ends, and shake it out before drying it to prevent wrinkles.

-Washing your pillows - Pillows should be washed every 3 to 6 months or right after you have been sick.
-We recommend washing pillows in a front load washer and loading them into the tub horizontally.
+Washing your pillows: Pillows should be washed every 3 to 6 months or right after you have been sick.
+If you have a front load washing machine, load them into the tub horizontally.
 This lowers the chance of an unbalanced load.
 If using a large capacity top load washer, we recommend only washing 2 pillows at a time to help keep a balanced load.
-Wash your pillows using Cool/Warm water and a mild detergent on a Bedding cycle.
+Wash your pillows using cool or warm water and a mild detergent on a Bedding cycle.
 Remove the pillows immediately after the cycle and shake them out to help them regain their shape.

 Polyester comforters can last for several years.
-For long term storage consider using vacuum storage bags.
-Polyester filled pillows can also be washed in your machine, but make sure you always wash more than one to balance the load, otherwise you'll want to hand wash.
+For long-term storage, consider using vacuum storage bags.
+Polyester-filled pillows can also be washed in your machine, but make sure you always wash more than one to balance the load, otherwise you'll want to hand wash them.
 You can also use a pillow cover to protect the pillow and just wash the cover as needed.

-Washing your Comforter - Your comforter should be cleaned 2 to 3 times a year or once a season.
-Wash your comforter separately regardless of size, use Cool/Cold water (Warm/Hot water may shrink and damage your comforter) and a mild detergent on a Bedding cycle (never bleach this item).
-You may have to rinse more than once to remove any excess laundry detergent.
-Remove the comforter immediately after the cycle and shake it out before drying to prevent wrinkles.
+Washing your comforter: Your comforter should be cleaned 2 to 3 times a year or once a season.
+Wash your comforter separately regardless of size, use cool or cold water (warm or hot water may shrink and damage your comforter) and a mild detergent on a Bedding cycle.
+Never bleach this item.
+You may have to rinse it more than once to remove any excess laundry detergent.
+Remove the comforter immediately after the cycle ends, and shake it out before drying it to prevent wrinkles.

 Sheets can make or break your bed.
 These are what you spend most of your time in, so they need the most attention.
 Sheets should be changed and washed at least once a week.

-Washing color sheets - First, check the care label for cleaning instructions.
-Light colored sheets can be safely washed in Hot or Warm water to sanitize, but dark colored sheets should be washed in cool water to prevent fading.
+Washing color sheets: First, check the care label for cleaning instructions.
+Light colored sheets can be safely washed in hot or warm water to sanitize them, but dark colored sheets should be washed in cool water to prevent fading.
 Use the Normal cycle and a mild detergent for cleaning.
-Take them out and shake once the cycle is finished.
+Take them out and shake them once the cycle is finished.

-Drying sheets - Drying your sheets on High temperatures can cause wrinkling and shrinking.
+Drying sheets: Drying your sheets on high temperatures can cause wrinkling and shrinking.
 Always check the care labels to see what temperatures they can withstand.
-To help your sheets dry evenly, throw in dryer balls.
+To prevent your sheets from getting tangled and to help them dry evenly, throw in dryer balls.
 It is best to dry sheets on a Less Dry or Low Heat setting.

 How would you like to contact us?